turhany/ImMicro/README.md

 #   **ImMicro(UnderDevelopment)**
 ------------------------------

-This a reusable microservice template/playgorund project.
+This is a simple/reusable microservice template/playgorund project.

 #### Features
 - Will be added